 - the student is enrolled in a continuing education course or program that is less than 360 contact hours, or continuing education corporate training; or

-- the student is enrolled in a dual credit course which is taught at a public or private K-12 facility not located on a higher education institution campus; or
+- the student is enrolled via concurrent enrollment and the course which is taught at a public or private K-12 facility not located on a higher education institution campus; or

 - the student is incarcerated in a Texas prison.